-The Lakewatch program is made possible through the dedication of its volunteers and the Lakewatch Chairs, Théo Charette and Ron Zurawell.
-We thank Ed Dion and Ken Dion for their time and efforts in collecting field data during 2007.
-Numerous Alberta Environment staff also contributed to successful completion of the 2007 program.
-We would like to thank Jill Anderson and Wendy Markowski who were summer interns with ALMS in 2007.
-Project Technical Coordinator, Megan McLean was instrumental in planning and organizing the field program.
-Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
-Doreen LeClair was responsible for data management.
-Théo Charette (ALMS Director) was responsible for program administration and planning.
-Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Heather Powell in 2007.
-The Lakewatch program was financially supported by Alberta Environment and Lakeland Industry and Community Association (LICA).
+The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Théo Charette and Ron Zurawell.
+We would like to thank Ken Dion for his efforts in collecting data during 2008.
+We would also like to thank Lisa Brodziak and Sophie Damlencour who were summer interns with ALMS in 2008.
+Project Technical Coordinator, Jill Anderson was instrumental in planning and organizing the field program.
+Technologists, Shelley Manchur, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
+Doreen LeClair and Chris Rickard were responsible for data management.
+Théo Charette (ALMS President) and Jill Anderson (Program Manager) were responsible for program administration and planning.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Sarah Lord for the 2008 report.
+Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the Lakewatch program.